pennions/JET/README.md

 <!-- /TOC -->

 # 1. JET
-JET stands for Just Easy Templating.
+JET stands for Jelmer's Easy Templating.
 I have created this library because I could not find a good library that is very small (jet.min.css is ~2kb! pre-gzip) and that is not bulky with too many features. doT.js came very close, but its syntax was bulky.
 Try it here in this repl: https://pennions.github.io/JET/